 There will potentially be huge variation even within the litter.
 I grew up next door to a family who had two Labrador x Terriers from the same litter.
 One looked exactly like a Labrador in every way, except she had very short legs.
 The other was Labrador height but with a totally different shape.
 If size matters to you, then a purebred puppy or dog over 18 months old might be a better choice.

-Best Lab Mix Breeds
+Lab Mix Health

 The most important thing is to pick a puppy whose parents have both had all of the health tests relevant to their own breed.
 And whose personalities you would be happy to see replicated in your pup.
 Alternatively, look for a rescue dog that you have met and fallen in love with yourself.
-Because Labs are known to love chewing, you might also want to take a look at our guide to the best indestructible dog beds!

 The Labrador Site Founder